hey2022/size-shift/README.md

 # size-shift

-Shift sizes in Minecraft, adjusting for speed and strength.
+A datapack for shifting sizes in Minecraft, adjusting for speed and strength.

 ## Usage